Astronomers have discovered a super-Jupiter orbiting its young star on a surprisingly wide orbit. How did it get there?

 But due to its distance, YSES 2b can’t have formed this way.
 Grains in the disk tend to flow inward, so they would not last long enough on the disk’s outskirts for the gradual process of core accretion to take place.
 “At distances this far away from the star, core accretion could not produce a planetary core that is massive enough to accrete a gaseous atmosphere,” says lead researcher Alexander Bohn (Leiden University, The Netherlands).

 Alternatively, YSES 2b might have formed by gravitational instability.
 According to this scenario, denser regions of the star’s disk suddenly collapse in on themselves to form the core of a planet.
 The problem with this model, says Bohn, is that computer simulations show that gravitational instability would create much more massive objects: brown dwarfs with the mass of at least 13 Jupiters.

 But Ken Rice (University of Edinburgh, UK), who was not involved in the study, disagrees.
 “It is true that we might expect planets that form via gravitational instability often to grow to become brown dwarfs,” he says.
 “But computer simulations actually show that they probably start as less massive objects (maybe a few Jupiter masses) and so it certainly seems possible for gravitational instability to form something with a mass of around 6 Jupiter masses.”

-Bohn’s group, however, thinks that a third scenario might be at play.
+Bohn’s group suggests a third scenario that could be at play.
 It’s possible, he says, that that YSES 2b was formed through core accretion closer to its star — but the gravitational pull of another planet then pulled it to a farther-out orbit.
-To confirm this process, the scientists would have to discover another planet.
-They hope further observations will give them that opportunity.
+However, no such planet has yet been found.